Chat with us, powered by LiveChat

 SEC Registration Fees

-The SEC registration fees vary based on the company structure (e.g., corporation or partnership), authorized capitalization (e.g., PHP 1 million, PHP 5 million, etc.), and other factors.
+SEC registration fees vary based on your company structure (e.g., corporation or partnership), authorized capitalization (e.g., PHP 1 million, PHP 5 million, etc.), and other factors.
 Here’s a sample breakdown of fees for a stock corporation with an authorized capitalization of PHP 1 million:

 What Documents to Receive

-After your successful SEC registration, you will be issued the following documents that will serve as proof of your registration and compliance:
+After successfully completing your SEC registration, we will provide you with the following documents as proof of your registration and compliance:

 Why Choose FilePino’s SEC Registration Service?